ypaulsussman/learning-log/next_up/posts_to_write.md

 ## Build

-1. Remove Spectre; use your own damn CSS
+1. Character-creation helper/random-generator for '_Shattered Star Chondath_' campaign.

 1. PWA to shoot you a daily quote from _Other People's Lines_

-1. [ _D&D 5e, VTM, Pathfinder?
-Whatever you're wanting to play at the time_ ] character randomizer for a given campaign setting
+1. Remove Spectre from blog; use your own damn CSS

 1. `${Add projects from "Next Steps" section of 'Revisiting' and 'Ideas' file; add their projects below}`